learn-co-curriculum/node-http-hello-lab/README.md

 ## Instructions

 1. Create `server.js`
-2. In `server.js` implement http server with `createServer`
+2. In `server.js` implement an HTTP server with `createServer`
 3. Use named function `requestHandler` as the request handler for the server
 4. Output "Hello\n" (`\n` is for the new line)
-5. Start the server with `node server` and test with CURL
+5. Start the server with `node server` and test making a get request with CURL
-6. Make changes to output "Hello World\n" and observe that the server code wasn't updated in the process
+6. Make changes to `server.js` output "Hello World\n" and observe that the server code wasn't updated in the process
 7. Download `node-dev` or `nodemon`, the development tools for Node.js which watch for source code changes and restart the applications accordingly.
 8. Run `server.js` with `node-dev` or `nodemon`.
 Observe that now every time you make a change to the source code, the server will restart.
 8. Run tests with `npm install && npm test`

 In the `test.js`, we are using `before` and `after`.
 They have some preparatory and clean up code correspondingly.
 For example, in `before` we start the server using `child_process.exec` (similar to `child_process.spawn`).
 While in `after`, we terminal that same process by referencing variable `child` and invoking `kill()`.
+Don't worry too much about what this code does, just that it helps the tests run more effectively.

 ### Resources